 14. It is possible to evaluate and improve EDR efforts.
 It is unlikely, however, that consistent quantitative measures of benefits and costs will be central to such assessments.
 Rather, in-depth, case-by-case analyses – before, during, and after each effort- undertaken by independent evaluators are required.
 These tend to focus on the satisfaction of the parties relative to their pre-defined BATNAs along with their sense of how the process “worked” given the alternative ways of handling the situation that were available.

 15. Parties involved in EDR should consult legal counsel.
 Court-connected EDR will undoubtedly involve parties and their lawyers throughout.
 The presence of lawyers in EDR, however, should not be allowed to create barriers to informal (problem-solving) dialogue among the parties themselves.
-Professional neutrals need not be attorneys.
+Professional neutrals need not be attorneys in environmental negotiations.

 Originally published on Consensus Building Approach, “Fifteen Things We Know About Environmental Dispute Resolution,” by Lawrence Susskind, MIT professor and Head of the Environmental Policy Group in the School of Architecture and Planning and Program on Negotiation at Harvard Law School faculty member.

 This seems like a good list.
 However, in light of the many ongoing environmental disputes that are far from being resolved, can you give any examples/cases where any of these strategies led to succesful resolutions?

 I think that transparency is essential in environmental negotiations, considering the discussion of interests that often do not belong to parties or do not belong only to the parties, but are related to collective rights.